Check Mark Icon100% Satisfaction Guaranteed

 • White Mold: Mold typically has a fuzzy or velvety texture and can penetrate porous materials.
 It may reappear even after cleaning if the underlying moisture issue is not addressed.

 • Efflorescence: Efflorescence is powdery and easily brushed or wiped away.
-It tends to reoccur if moisture continues to transport salts to the surface.
+It tends to recur if moisture continues to transport salts to the surface.

 Smell: